Icon-Newsletter-smaller

 • Interest rate: 3%

-The PNB Visa Classic can be your top pick if you’re looking for the best credit card for low-income earners in the Philippines.
-It has the lowest annual income requirement of only ₱120,000.
+The PNB Visa Classic is one of the top picks if you’re looking for the best credit card for low-income earners in the Philippines.
+It has a low annual income requirement of only ₱120,000.

 Moreover, its annual fee is only ₱300, which is incredibly low compared to other credit cards.
-Plus, you get access to special PNB credit card promos and other perks.
+Plus, you get a 1% rebate on revolved interest and access to special PNB credit card promos!

 💳 Bank of Commerce Classic Mastercard